-Seattle, WA (SportsNetwork.com) - Yoenis Cespedes hit a tie-breaking two-run homer in the eighth inning to lift the Oakland Athletics to a 3-0 win over the Seattle Mariners in the rubber match of a three-game set at Safeco Field.
+Seattle, WA (SportsNetwork.com) - Sonny Gray struck out nine in seven innings to lead the Oakland Athletics to a 3-1 decision over the Seattle Mariners to even this three-game set from Safeco Field.

 Gray (2-0) tossed 102 pitches, yielding just a run on five hits before giving way to the bullpen.
 Sean Doolittle retired all four batters he faced and Luke Gregerson finished it off for his first save of the season.

 Josh Donaldson had a two-run homer, Coco Crisp scored twice and John Jaso had a pair of singles for the A's, winners in five of six.

 Erasmo Ramirez (1-2) went five innings, allowing all three runs on six hits for Seattle, which got an RBI groundout in the first inning from Robinson Cano but went 0-of-10 with runners in scoring position as a team.

 Crisp reached on an infield single to start the game.
 After Ramirez struck out Jed Lowrie for the first out, he left one up in the zone to Donaldson, who blasted it deep to left field for an early 2-0 margin.

 Abraham Almonte and Brad Miller ripped consecutive singles to open the home half of the first.
 Almonte scored on Cano's grounder to third, but Gray settled down and retired the next two to leave Miller stranded.